Redding to Anderson Six Lanes - RASL

 Safety improvements include longer acceleration lanes for slower moving trucks.
 The project also includes the widening of 8 structures as well as replacement of the Anderson Creek Bridge and the South Anderson Railroad Overhead.
 I-5 traffic will be managed with additional Intelligent Transportation Systems.

-Construction for the $120 million project is slated to start in November 2018 with work continuing through 2021.
+Construction for the $120 million project started in 2018 with work continuing through the end of 2021.
+Construction is currently in the final phase of the project, with work underway on southbound lanes and structures in the Anderson area.
 Total cost for construction is estimated at $120M.
 State and Federal funding comes from the SB-1 Trade Corridor Enhancement Program, State Transportation Improvement Program, the State Highway Operation Protection Program, and local funds from Shasta County and the City of Anderson.